 In computing overall margin requirements, CDCC does permit a certain level of offsets between products and risk factors that demonstrate a high level of correlation across long time horizons.
-It should be noted that this is restricted to position exposures that share a similar closeout horizon and is not permitted across exposures that have differing closeout horizons.
+It should be noted that this is restricted to position exposures that share a similar closeout horizon.
 Furthermore, the margin offsetting approach considers proximity of individual risk factors across the term structure of interest rates.
 CDCC does not currently engage in any cross-margining arrangements with other CCPs.